itsjeremyhsieh/Arduino-Two-Factor-Authentication-System/README.md

 After access is granted, the system will display a welcome message with the username displayed.
 After 2 seconds, the system is reset and prompt you to scan your card again for the next user.

+## Acknowledgments
+This project was inspired by the concept of two-factor authentication and the need for enhanced security in personal and professional settings.